Keita Gotō (industrialist): Early life and career

-Gotō was born as Keita Kobayashi on 18 April 1882, in the village of Tonoto in Chiisagata, Nagano Prefecture (present-day Tonoto, Aoki, Nagano Prefecture), the second son of Kobayashi Kikuemon and his wife Toshie.
+Gotō was born as Keita Kobayashi on 18 April 1882, in the village of Tonodo in Chiisagata, Nagano Prefecture (present-day Tonodo, Aoki, Nagano Prefecture), the second son of Kobayashi Kikuemon and his wife Toshie.
 He attended Aoki Normal Elementary School and Urazato Upper Elementary School.

 After graduating from Matsumoto High School, he worked as a substitute teacher at Aoki Elementary School through the recommendation of his former teacher Kobayashi Naojirō.
 In 1902, he entered Tokyo Higher Normal School, what is now the University of Tsukuba.
 After graduating, he briefly worked as an English teacher at Mie Prefectural Yokkaichi Commercial School in 1906.
 In 1907, he entered the law department of the Tokyo Imperial University.
 After graduating, he entered the Ministry of Agriculture, beginning a career as a government official in 1911, at the relatively late age of 29.
 Three years later he transferred to the Ministry of Transport, where he was involved in supervising the national railway system.

 In 1912, while still working in the Ministry of Agriculture, he married Kume Machiyo, the eldest daughter of the engineer Kume Taminosuke who designed the Nijūbashi Bridge.
 He became the heir to the Gotō family, a former samurai family of the Numata Domain related to the Kume family, at the request of her family, and subsequently assumed the family name Gotō.